aleksgorbenko/howiwork/README.md

-# 🛠️ How I Work
+# 👋 Hello there!
+I'm Aleks and this is How I Work 🛠️

-👋 Hello there!

 This is an evolving document that outlines the tools, workflows, and philosophies I use as a Software Engineer.